Limych/ha-jq300/README.md

 ## Known Limitations and Issues

-- In some cases, the component may stop initializing.\
+- In some cases, the component may stop working.\
 This is due to the fact that the authors of JQ-300 have recently begun to actively block attempts to receive data from their cloud bypassing the official application.\
 There is only one way to fix it so far — to change the public IP address of your computer.

-- The component now works with only one sensor.\
-This is due to an artificially added limit on the rate of requests to the cloud.
-We had to add it so that you do not fall under permanent blocking on cloud.
-This is a temporary solution.

 - Only one application can be logged into an cloud account at a time.\
-Therefore, each time updated the sensor values from HA, authorization from the official application on your phone will be lost.
+Therefore, each time restarted HA, authorization from the official application on your phone will be lost.
 Authorization is restored when you restart the official application.

 ## Installation